eilon96/RGNMR/README.md

 # RGNMR
 This repository contains the `MATLAB` and `Python` implementation of `RGNMR` (Robust Gauss-Newton Matrix Recovery Method).
 `RGNMR` is a robust to outliers matrix completion method.
-For more detailes see [RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees](https://arxiv.org/abs/2505.12919).
+For more details see [RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees](https://arxiv.org/abs/2505.12919).
 ## Usage
 To get familiar with `RGNMR` you can start by opening this notebook: